 Net position is the excess of all the Board's assets over all its liabilities, regardless of fund.
 Net position is divided into three categories under GASB Statement No. 34.
-The category used in the government-wide financial statements is as follows:
+These categories apply only to net position, which is determined at the government-wide level, and are described below: